RisingStack/writing-testable-apis-the-basics/README.md

 });
 ```

-The above test can be run with 'npm test'.
+The above test can be run with `npm test`.

 ## Making your codebase modular - time for unit tests